tamarin-prover/tamarin-prover/src/003_example.md

 for example `Out(h(k))` models the fact that the protocol send out the message `h(k)` on the public channel.

 The example starts with the model of a public key infrastructure (PKI).
-In the first rules we again use facts to store information about the state in their arguments.
-The rules have a premise and a conclusion, separated by the arrow `-->`:
+Again, we use facts to store information about the state in their arguments.
+The rules have a premise and a conclusion, separated by the arrow `-->`.
+Executing the rule requires that all facts in the premise are present in the current state, and as a result of the execution the facts in the conclusion will be added to the state, while the premises are removed.
+Now consider the first rule, modeling the registeration of a public key:

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=19 upper=22}
 ~~~~

-The above rule models registering a public key.
-It makes use of the following syntax.

-Facts always start with an upper-case letter and do not have to be declared.
-If their name is prefixed with an exclamation mark `!`, then they are persistent.
-Otherwise, they are linear.
-Note that every fact name must be used consistently; i.e., it must always be used with the same arity, casing, and multiplicity.
-Otherwise, Tamarin complains that the theory is not wellformed.
+Here the only premise is an instance of the `Fr` fact.
 The `Fr` fact is a built-in fact.
 It denotes a freshly generated fresh name, used to model random numbers, i.e., nonces or keys.
 See later in this manual for details.

 We denote the sort of variables using prefixes: